 Are you ready?
 Pray this:

 Dear Lord Jesus, I feel the sin in my body.
 I feel the pull to do evil within me and I know that I need a Savior.
-Please Jesus forgive me of my sin and save me.
-I believe that You are God in human flesh come to die for me.
+Please, Jesus, forgive me of my sin and save me.
+I believe that You were God in human flesh come to die for me.
 I believe You were buried and rose from the dead.
 I am tired of living a life of frustration and falling to my own passions and desires all the time.
 I am ready to follow You and trust You with my life.
-Please Jesus take my life and change it.
+Jesus, take my life and change it.
 Give me joy instead of desperate need that drives me.
 Give me a life that will be good for the people I love and not hurt them.
-I thank You Lord for hearing me and saving me.
+I thank You Lord, for hearing me and saving me.
 For I pray this in Jesus' holy name, Amen.